-Spike Island: Unraveling the mysteries of 'Ireland's Alcatraz'
+Spike Island: Secret staircase discovered at 'Ireland's Alcatraz'

 "You see exactly the same dynamic in the sense that it's primarily the poor who end up in prison and its people from socially disadvantaged backgrounds," he says.

-Spike Island first opened to the public in 2016 and was named "Europe's Leading Tourist Attraction" at the World Travel Awards last year.
+Spike Island first opened to the public in 2016 and was named "Europe's Leading Tourist Attraction" at the World Travel Awards in 2017.

 O'Donnabhain says tourists are curious to explore the island because of its dark past.